ericfortmeyer/arctic-butterfly/README.md

-# arctic-butterfly
+# Arctic Butterfly

-Attempts to inject your dependencies without Reflection.
+Dependency injection that flies like the frigid wings of the frozen popsicle and attempts to inject your dependencies without Reflection.